STOLEN from the STATION SITE

 Creating a heritage site:

 Operating the model at various exhibitions, particularly two in the village of Rolleston-on-Dove itself, made Clive aware that many present-day villagers are unaware of the their local railway heritage.
-As a result, following the near completion of the actual model, a 3-dimensional virtual version was generated with the idea of producing information panels, utilising renders taken from the virtual model, to be positioned at strategic points around the derelict station site.
+As a result, following the near completion of the actual model, a 3-dimensional virtual version was generated with the idea of producing interpretation panels, utilising renders taken from the virtual model, to be positioned at strategic points around the station site.

 A proposal, highlighting how such media could enhance the experience of walking along the Jinny Nature Trail, was submitted to the Parish Council in 2009.
-This idea had been partly inspired by the rejuvenation of the closed station at Breadsall, to the north of Derby, where the old track bed is part of the "Great Northern Greenway"; by restoring the platforms and foot-printing associated buildings together with signage, history had been brought to life.
+This idea had been partly inspired by the rejuvenation of the closed station at Breadsall, to the north of Derby, where the old track bed is part of the "Great Northern Greenway".
+By restoring the platforms and foot-printing associated buildings together with signage, history had been brought to life.

 In 2009, on Spring Monday, Rolleston-on-Dove had, for the first time, played host to vintage and classic road vehicles; this event, known as the "Transport Festival", has been repeated each year, growing in size and popularity.
 From this event a number of interested persons formed a group known as "The Rolleston Engineering and Transport Society" or "TREATS".
 In 2012, by which time Clive had almost given-up on his vision for the station, he was invited to present a lecture to TREATS, explaining the history of the village railway and his ideas for the future of its remains.

-Later that year the PC asked Clive to design and prepare artwork for an information panel, as originally envisaged, including the virtual reconstruction of the railway station together with map, track plan, illustrations of buildings, rolling stock and historic photographs, see panel at top of page.
-This panel now stands on Station Road, by the entrance to the Jinny Trail and the one-time railway goods yard.
+Later that year the Parish Council asked Clive to design and prepare artwork for an information panel, as originally envisaged, including the virtual reconstruction of the railway station together with map, track plan, illustrations of buildings, rolling stock and historic photographs, see panel at top of page.
+This panel now stands on Station Road, by the entrance to the Jinny Nature Trail and the one-time railway goods yard.

 To compliment the name board, built by TREATS member Mr Alex Thorp, a little further along the south bound platform, the visitor can relax on the newly-installed traditional platform bench, bearing the name "Rolleston" carved on the seat back by village resident Mr Joe Martin.